realpython/members/stories.md

 1. Unregistered users should be able to log in via Github

-### Users
+### Inactive Users

-1. Users should be active to view the course content
+1. Inactive sers should be active to view the course content

+### Unverified Users

+1. Unverified (but authenticated) users should have to enter a numeric code to become a verified user

 ### Active Users